makrai/notes/zarriess21-decoding-survey.md

   poem with a discriminative weighted finite-state automaton that models the form of the poem.
-They find that the model which incorporates formal constraints in a separate discriminative model generates more formulaic poetry (e.g., makes less formal errors) and also generates poems that are rated as very human-like in a distinguishability experiment with users
+They find that the model which incorporates formal constraints in a separate discriminative model generates more formulaic poetry (eg, makes less formal errors) and also generates poems that are rated as very human-like in a distinguishability experiment with users
 * Balakrishnan+ [162] presenting an approach for constrained decoding for generation in task-oriented dialog